-A business plan is a company’s overall vision and mission, and will include reference to every part of the business that will have an impact on its ability to achieve its goals.
-Here’s a link for a Business Plan template https://www.gov.uk/write-business-plan to use as a starting point.
+A business plan is a company’s overall vision and mission and will include reference to every part of the business that will have an impact on its ability to achieve its goals.
+Here’s a link to a Business Plan template https://www.gov.uk/write-business-plan to use as a starting point.

 The important thing to always bear in mind is to ask yourself whether what you are stating in your marketing strategy (and/or business plan) is relevant and useful.
 There are lots of templates out, but the key requirement is to ensure that they suit the needs of your business, rather than the other way round.

 The marketing strategy explains how to achieve the business plan.
-It will consider long term goals, medium term activities and short term tactics.
-Please remember that a strategy is defined as being “the best use of scare resources to achieve specific objectives.”
+It will consider long-term goals, medium-term activities and short-term tactics.
+Please remember that a strategy is defined as being “the best use of scarce resources to achieve specific objectives.”
 The term “scarce resources” refers primarily to time and money, which means, in other words, that you cannot deliver a meaningful marketing strategy without a sensible budget in place, and that you need the right people to deliver it internally and/or externally.

 - Products & Services

 A marketing strategy should really be thought of a sales and marketing strategy, as it is all about creating sales for the business – in fact, it is even truer to call it a profit strategy, as it is all about improving the bottom line.
 When we talk about the bottom line, we must understand that some elements of marketing (just like most other areas of the business) have to be seen as a sort of necessary overhead, such as the investment in corporate branding and marketing communications collateral.
 It is nonetheless clearly true that a professional and credible corporate identity will always deliver additional sales and profits in the long term.